wp-plugins/wp-spamshield/readme.txt

 If you have any further questions, please submit them on the [support page](http://www.redsandmarketing.com/plugins/wp-spamshield/support/).

 == Changelog ==

+= 1.5.2 =
+*released 09/05/14*

+* Improved some of the filters in the spam blocking algorithm.
+* Increased minimum required WordPress version to 3.5 (which is already almost 2 years old).
+It's extremely important that users stay up to date with the most recent version of WordPress (currently 4.0) for security and functionality.
+* Updated the spam filters.

 = 1.5.1 =
 *released 09/01/14*